UK palace says queen, 95, spent night in hospital for checks

 Britain’s longest-lived and longest-reigning monarch, Elizabeth is due to celebrate her Platinum Jubilee — 70 years on the throne — next year.

 Elizabeth has ruled since 1952 and was widowed this year when Prince Philip died at age 99 in April.
-She still keeps a busy schedule of royal duties.
-On Tuesday, she held audiences with diplomats and hosted a reception at Windsor Castle for global business leaders.
+She has cut back on her workload in recent years but still keeps a busy schedule of royal duties.
+On Tuesday, she held audiences with diplomats and hosted a reception at Windsor Castle for global business leaders, and on Saturday the equine aficionado attended horse racing at Ascot Racecourse.

 In less than two weeks she is due to host world leaders at the United Nations climate summit in Glasgow, Scotland.